-A student designed encouragement scheme called the House Cup was reviewed in 2023.
+Academically, the 'general approach to learning' results indicated that students are connected to their learning.
+A student designed encouragement scheme called the House Cup was reviewed in 2024.
 Students reported increased motivation as they saw the House points leaderboard change each fortnight.
 This culminated in an EPIC student fun day at the end of the year to celebrate the highest point contributors to the House Cup.
-A wonderful example of a student-led initiative that encourages positive behaviour, involvement in activities and inclusion for all students.